respondcreate/django-versatileimagefield/README.md

     # If 'global_placeholder_image' is unset, the excellent, free-to-use
     # http://placehold.it service will be used instead.
     'global_placeholder_image': '/path/to/an-image.png',
-    # The name of the top-level folder within your storage to save all
+    # The name of the top-level folder within storage classes to save all
     # sized images.
 Defaults to '__sized__'
     'sized_directory_name': '__sized__',
     # The name of the directory to save all filtered images within.